-- Transportation Planning Technical Advisory Committee (TPTAC) - Transportation Improvement Program (TIP) Development Committee - Long Range Transportation Plan (LRTP) Steering Committee
+- → Transportation Planning Technical Advisory Committee (TPTAC) - → Transportation Improvement Program (TIP) Development Committee - → Long Range Transportation Plan (LRTP) Steering Committee

-In addition, the TPC establishes inter-agency task forces and special committees to ensure coordination of important concerns as needs arise.
-The TPC Chair appoints the chairperson to TPC Committees and Task Forces.
-Additionally, the TPC Chair determines the membership of these committees and task forces.
+In addition, the TPC establishes interagency task forces and special committees to ensure coordination of important concerns as needs arise.
+The TPC Chair appoints the Chairperson to the Task Forces and determines its membership.
 The function of a standing TPC Committee or a Task Force is to provide oversight and pertinent recommendations on key activities and products before they are considered by the TPC.
-As such they:
+Tasks under this purview include:

-- Review and monitor overall schedules for undertaking critical work elements leading to transportation planning decisions, with a concern for important milestones where TPC and TPO Board consideration is desired. - Review generalized work programs developed by Project Managers before work is begun. - Establish consistent formats for the transportation planning process. - Review milestone products and other documents to ensure technical adequacy.
+- → Review and monitor overall schedules for undertaking critical work elements leading to transportation planning decisions, with a concern for important milestones where TPC and TPO Governing Board consideration is desired. - → Review generalized work programs developed by Project Managers before work is begun. - → Establish consistent formats for the transportation planning process. - → Review milestone products and other documents to ensure technical adequacy.

-Standing committees and task forces provide periodic status reports to the TPC and offer suggestions to the TPC on the advisability of recommending approval by the Governing Board of transportation planning documents.
+Standing committees and Task Forces provide periodic status reports to the TPC and offer suggestions to the TPC on the advisability of recommending approval by the TPO Governing Board of transportation planning documents.
 The TPO staff provides coordination and guidance for these activities.